-But the overarching questions every discerning Ghanaian should be asking are: ‘is that how a supposed statesman should behave??
+But the overarching questions every discerning Ghanaian should be asking are: ‘is that how a supposedly statesman should behave??
 Is the former president not trying to portray a gloomy picture about Ghana?
 ‘Is he not trying to dampen the confidence of the international community?
 ‘Why did he choose to focus only on the Ayawaso West Wuogon by-election and not the earlier violent by-elections in Talensi, Atiwa, Chereponi, amongst others?
-‘Is he only propagating sheer propaganda?
+‘Is he only propagating a sheer propaganda?

 Take my word for it, dearest reader, your guess is as good as mine.